tmcphee/StormBot-Rewrite/README.md

 Updated version of StormBot.
 Running the latest Discord.py

 ### Hidden Tokens
 All private constants are stored in seperate files 'StormBot.cofig' and 'Database.config.
-Thes files should be place alongside the StormBotRewrite.py file.
+These files should be place alongside the StormBotRewrite.py file.

 StormBot.config
 ```